 Associated Acts: Dream Theater, Neal Morse Band

-Mike Portnoy has been in or started countless bands but he’s best known for his 25 year run with Dream Theater.
+Mike Portnoy has been in or started countless bands but he’s best known for his 25-year run with Dream Theater.
 He took some music theory lessons in high school but is otherwise completely self-taught as a drummer.
-His drum skills are so enormous that ModerN Drummer has given him 30 awards and placed him in their hall of fame.
+His drum skills are so enormous that Modern Drummer has given him 30 awards and placed him in its hall of fame.

 Portnoy considers drummers like Neil Peart, Bill Bruford, Alan White, and others on this list as his influences.
-He endorses Tama drums, Sabian cymbals, Remo drumheads, and Promark drumsticks if you needed a recommendation.
+He endorses Tama drums, Sabian cymbals, Remo drumheads, and Promark drumsticks if you’re in the market.

-Trivia Facts: Mike Portnoy met John Petrucci and John Myung at the Berklee College of Music, where they soon dropped out and formed Dream Theater (originally named Majesty).
-His daughter is in an all-female band called Meanstreak with the wives of other Dream Theater members.
+Trivia: Mike Portnoy met John Petrucci and John Myung at the Berklee College of Music, where they soon dropped out and formed Dream Theater (originally named Majesty).
+His wife was in an all-female metal band called Meanstreak with the wives of other Dream Theater members.

 Gene Krupa